Students Islamic Organisation of India: Lockdown 2020

-They have been involved in relief works during Covid 19 in India.
+They have been involved in relief works during COVID-19 in India.
 They had provided ration kits to around 50,000 families.
 They also provided temporary accommodations for students as many students were stranded during sudden lockdown.

+Controversy

+In 2020, a SIO leader was arrested for making a "provocative speech" during Citizenship Amendment Act protests.
+SIO condemned the arrest as a "Witch hunt".